patboyer/sicp/README.md

 Practicing the problems in MIT's "Structure and Interpretation of Computer Programs (SICP)"

 I started working through SICP as a way to learn Clojure.
-I also worked some of the problems in C and Ruby for practice.
+I also work some problems in C and/or Ruby for practice.

 I have only included the exercises that most interested me (usually programming problems).